WICG/canvas-color-space/CanvasColorSpaceProposal.md

 * All content drawn into the canvas must be color corrected to sRGB
 * displayed canvases must be color corrected for the display if a display color profile is available.
 This color correction happens downstream at the compositing stage, and has no script-visible side-effects.
 * Compositing, filtering and interpolation operations must perform all arithmetic in '''linear''' sRGB space.
-* toDataURL/toBlob produce resources tagged as being in the sRGB colorspace
+* toDataURL/toBlob produce resources tagged as being in the sRGB color space
 * Images with no color profile, when drawn to the canvas, are assumed to already be in the sRGB color space.

 #### The "linear-rec-2020" color space